2003-12-09 Wetland Monitoring Report1

 precipitation, in this case a lack of adequate spring recharge from snowfall melt.
 In 2003,

-keep an eye on these two ponds and the existing wetland in the future add'-ill contact the
+keep an eye on these two ponds and the existing wetland in the future and will contact the

 LGU and Chelsea Property Group if remedial actions seem necessary.
 Figure 1 depicts.